WordPress Plugin: User Switching

 • It's completely secure (see the Security section below).

-• Compatible with WordPress, WordPress Multisite and BuddyPress.
+• Compatible with WordPress, WordPress Multisite, BuddyPress and bbPress.

 Security

-• Only users with the ability to edit other users can switch user accounts (by default this is only Administrators).
-Lower level users cannot switch accounts.
+• Only users with the ability to edit other users can switch user accounts.
+By default this is only Administrators on single site installs, and Super Admins on Multisite installs.

-• User switching is protected with the WordPress nonce security system, meaning only those who are allowed to switch users can switch.
+• Implements WordPress' nonce security system, meaning only those who intend to switch users can switch.

 • Full support for administration over SSL (if applicable).